 The penalty structure when a resource fails to respond fully to a spinning event has two components.
 The first component is, for each interval during the day on which the event occurred, the forfeiture of awarded SRMCP credits in the amount of the lesser of the resource's capped synchronized reserve assignment during that interval and the resource's maximum shortfall MW during that day.
 The second component is a required return of SRMCP credits paid in the Immediate Past Interval (IPI), equal to the sum of, for each scheduled interval within the IPI, the SRMCP multiplied by the lesser of a resource's capped MW assignment during the penalized interval and the resource's penalty obligation for the day of the event.
 The IPI is calculated as the average time, in number of days, since the start of the previous event over the previous two years or, if less, the number of days since the resource last failed to fully respond.
-For example, the maximum IPI effective January 1, 2024, is 18 days and was calculated using the events from November 1, 2021 through October 31, 2023.60 length, even though a resource's compliance is automatically counted as 100 percent for events less than 10 minutes in length, artificially shortening the applied IPI significantly.
+For example, the maximum IPI effective January 1, 2024, is 18 days and was calculated using the events from November 1, 2021 through October 31, 2023.

+There are several problems with this penalty structure.
+First, resource owners are permitted to aggregate the response of multiple cleared reserve resources within the same portfolio, allowing owners to reduce the penalty obligation of a resource's underresponse by offsetting it with another scheduled resource's overresponse.
+Second, the maximum IPI is calculated using events of any length, even though a resource is automatically considered compliant for events less than 10 minutes in length, artificially shortening the applied IPI significantly.
 Third, the historical component of the penalty only applies to a resource's SRMCP credits, but not to LOC credits, even though a large portion of credits is awarded for LOC.
-For the one event that lasted for 10 or more minutes in the first six months of 2024, for each resource interval in which the resource's penalty obligation MW was greater than or equal to the resource's capped MW during the penalized interval, the total historical penalty was \$342,000 and the total LOC credit was \$63,000.
+For the one event that lasted for 10 or more minutes in the first nine months of 2024, for each resource interval in which the resource's penalty obligation MW was greater than or equal to the resource's capped MW during the penalized interval, the total historical penalty was \$682,796 and the total LOC credit was \$114,702.